Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Related Work

-3) \textit{Transformer-Based Approaches}: Unlike convolution-based methods, which learn convolutional weights from low-level point coordinates, attention mechanisms learn attention weights from the connections between point features, thereby exploiting high-level contextual information.
-Motivated by the success of attention mechanisms in natural language processing and image processing tasks, early methods applied self-attention to global points through scalar dot-product \cite{xie2018attentional, liu2019point2sequence, yang2019modeling, lee2019set, feng2020point, yan2020pointasnl}, but suffered from high computational costs.
+Unlike convolution-based methods, which learn convolutional weights from low-level point coordinates, attention mechanisms learn attention weights from the connections between point features, thereby exploiting high-level contextual information.
+Motivated by the success of attention mechanisms in natural language processing and image processing tasks, early methods applied self-attention to global points through scalar dot-product \cite{feng2020point, yan2020pointasnl}, but suffered from high computational costs.
 These early attention-based methods did not demonstrate superior performance due to the lack of employing position encoding.

 The Point Transformer \cite{zhao2021point} introduces local vector attention to the local points.
 Additionally, it emphasizes the significance of point position encoding.
 Subsequent work, Point Transformer V2 \cite{wu2022point}, incorporates multi-grouping into vector attention inspired by the multi-head strategy.
 It also enhances position encoding by introducing an additional multiplier to the relation vector, which facilitates learning complex positional relations.
 To exploit long-range contextual information, the Stratified Transformer \cite{lai2022stratified} densely selects nearby points over a cubic window and sparsely selects distant points.
 This stratified strategy enlarges the effective receptive field without incurring too much computational overhead.
 However, by using a window-based approach, the Stratified Transformer focuses on an expanded local region rather than the global region.
 Moreover, hyper-parameters such as the window size and number of distant points must be optimized for different datasets with varying densities.